SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 ### Exercise ( 15 mins )

-1. What do `typeof true` and `typeof false` evaluate to - write some code and log the output to the console to work out the answer.
+1. What do `typeof true` and `typeof false` evaluate to?
+Write some code and log the output to the console to work out the answer.

 2. Check out the code below.